techborder/wp/wp-content/plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.3.12 =
+* Fix: Wordfence no longer can appear on sub-sites on multi-site installs, only on the network admin panel.
+* Fix: Wordfence dashboard widget only can appear on network admin dashboard in multi-site installs.
+* Fix: No more multiple scheduled scans on multi-site.
+* Fix: Fixed mixed-protocol warning if you're using SSL and Wordfence - our static assets are loaded without specifying protocol now.
+* Fix: Fixed issue where non-existent users were shown in dashboard widget and email summary as valid users.
+* Fix: Removed /e modifier in preg_replace for Diff_Renderer_Html_Array::formatLines since it is deprecated in PHP 5.5.
+* Fix: Removed ssl_verify => false from wp_remote_post connectivity test since some versions of cURL will throw an error since WordPress uses their own certificate bundle.
+* Fix: Fixed bug with activity report email date range (was one week ahead).
+* Fix: Removed email summary report from cron on deactivation.
+* Fix: Fixed an off-by-one bug in wfDirectoryIterator for maximum total files and max files per directory.
+* Fix: Updated our browser data to fix an issue that caused newer browsers to appear in live traffic with version 0.0.
+* Improvement: Updated the country database used for country blocking to April 2015 version.
+* Improvement: Added an additional check for disabling script execution in the uploads directory that the .htaccess file actually contains our protection code before removing it.
+* Improvement: Paused Live Traffic ajax request when the window/document loses focus to reduce server load.
+* Improvement: Better error handling when making API calls to noc1 to help our support personell help you.
+* Improvement: Added locked out IP's and IP's restricted through advanced blocking to the blocked IP log for dashboard and email summary.
+* Improvement: Excluded whitelisted IP's from dashboard and widget email summary.

+= 5.3.11 =
+* Fix: Dasboard widget no longer appearing for all users.

+= 5.3.10 =
+* Fix: Removed .htaccess file the previous release created in wfcache directory that caused problems.

+= 5.3.9 =
+* Premium Feature: Password Auditing.
+Audit the strength of your admin and user-level passwords against our GPU based auditing cluster.
+Easily alert users to weak passwords or force a password change.
+* Feature: Activity email summary.
+See options page to enable a weekly, bi-weekly or monthly activity summary.
+* Feature: Activity summary dashboard widget.
+* Fix: Fixed bug on plugin activation where the configuration table was being queried before it was created.
+* Improvement: Added .htaccess to wfcache directory.
+* Improvement: Switched to using wp_remote_post for Wordfence cloud API calls to improved SSL support and a more standards based approach.

+= 5.3.8 =
+* Customers running WP versions older than 3.9 don't support wp_normalize_path().
+Added support for older WP versions to fix an error being thrown.

+= 5.3.7 =
+* Improvement: Updated country blocking database to the newest version (March 2015)
+* Improvement: Added detection for many new samples we received (thanks all!) including a nasty polymorphic infection.
+* Fix: Changed the way we find the plugin directory to fix a possible issue that would cause alerts to return blank plugin names.
+* Fix: Improved Nginx detection so that we don't accidentally detect Nginx if you're running Apache.

 = 5.3.6 =
 * Feature: You can now block POST requests to your WordPress site that have an empty User-Agent and Referer header.
 This is a common pattern among badly written brute force bots.